TheRealKeto/canister.py/README.md

-# `canister.py`
+# canister.py

-An `async` wrapper for the Canister API, written in Python. **There are no front-facing docs for this and it's not on PyPI.**
+An `async` wrapper for the Canister API, written in Python. **There are no front-facing docs for this, and it's not on PyPI.**

 ## History

-Seeing as there's no API wrapper for Canister (since it's still a work in progress) written in Python, I decided to make this for that occassion.
+Seeing as there's no API wrapper for Canister (since it's still a work in progress) written in Python, I decided to make this for that occasion.

 Its main use (for me, at least) was to be used alongside a Discord bot to interact with Canister.
 The wrapper itself supports a limited amount